 By: Ashley Yost and Mali Jane

-Golden Yoga is a program created by AM Yoga in Grand Rapids, Mich., for people of all abilities and ages.
-It is a series of poses combined with breathing exercises, taught at a slower pace.
-There are many variations offered at other studios throughout the state, creating an environment that is accessible and welcoming for everyone.
+Though yoga studios are closed due to COVID-19, you can still find classes offered online or even outdoors to get started in your practice.
+For example, AM Yoga in Grand Rapids, Mich., offers classes for people of all abilities and ages, as do other studios throughout the state, creating an environment that is accessible and welcoming for everyone.
 Students can incorporate the tools from class into their lifestyle for an improved overall sense of health and wellbeing.

 Here are five key benefits you’ll experience from practicing yoga: